What is ALTCS?

 Will ALTCS decide where I will live?

 No, the applicant or his legal representative will determine where the applicant resides and receives services.
-Note, however, that if the applicant resides outside the home, the placement selected must be an ALTCS certified living arrangement.
+Note, however, if the applicant resides outside the home, the placement selected must be an ALTCS participating living arrangement.

 If I receive ALTCS, will the state take over my social security and pension?

-No, the state does not literally take over your monthly income or accounts.
-The ALTCS program rules will, however, prescribe how much is required to be paid in share of cost, room and board, out of pocket medical expenses, spousal allowance (if applicable), and/or spending allowance.
+No, the state does not take control of monthly income or accounts.
+The ALTCS program rules do, however, prescribe how much the ALTCS recipient is required to pay towards his/her long term expenses (see discussion below).

 How much will I have to pay for my care while on ALTCS?